toliaqat/xenon-wiki/simple-transactions.md

 # Overview
 The Simple Transaction Service is a simple, lightweight transaction coordinator for Xenon services/documents that supports the ACID properties.
+It is one of the two transaction protocols supported in Xenon and is 100% external to the DCP core runtime as it is implemented as an OperationProcessingChain filter (see "Implementation" below).

 # Usage
 To perform transactional operations using the Simple Transaction Service, a client typically: